7 Questions to Ask When Your Sales Are Falling Short

 If you ask these tough questions, you’re going to arrive at solid answers.
 Some fixes might be as simple as streamlining your billing process.
-Others will be hard, like replacing popular but underperforming sales people.
-But if you ignore the conclusions these seven questions lead you towards, you’re just headed for another round of sagging sales, more questions, and more trouble.
+Others will be hard, like replacing popular but underperforming salespeople.
+But if you ignore the conclusions these seven questions lead you toward, you’re just headed for another round of sagging sales, more questions, and more trouble.

 About Mark Moses